Uveitis in horses: causes, symptoms, and treatments

 - miosis (constricted pupil forming a horizontal slit)

-- corneal edema (blue haze over the eye)
+- corneal edema (blue veil over the eye)

 - swollen eyelids

 The main problem with uveitis is its recurrent nature.
-Painful attacks generally improve with prescribed treatments, and sometimes even on their own at first, but leave after-effects and recur within an increasingly short space of time.
+Painful attacks generally improve with prescribed treatments, or sometimes even on their own at first, but they leave sequelae and recur at increasingly shorter intervals.

-Medical treatment, generally prescribed by the vet as a first-line treatment, involves general and local anti-inflammatories, combined with a mydriatic to dilate the pupil and limit after-effects.
+Medical treatment, usually prescribed as a first-line treatment by the veterinarian, involves systemic and local anti-inflammatory drugs, combined with a mydriatic to dilate the pupil and limit sequelae.

-However, this treatment only manages the acute crisis and does not prevent recurrences.
-In the case of recurrent uveitis, it will generally not be sufficient.
-Each attack leaves sequelae, the main ones being cataracts and synechiae (iris adhesions preventing the pupil from opening properly).
+However, this treatment only manages the acute crisis and does not prevent recurrence.
+In cases of recurrent uveitis, this will generally not be sufficient.
+Each crisis leaves sequelae, the main ones being cataracts and synechiae (adhesions of the iris preventing the pupil from opening properly).

-• cyclosporine implant: placed in the eye, it blocks the immune reaction responsible for uveitis.
-Its efficacy is recognized, but unfortunately limited in time, approximately 2 to 3 years.
+• Cyclosporine implant: placed in the eye, it blocks the immune response responsible for uveitis.
+Its effectiveness is recognized but unfortunately limited in time, approximately 2 to 3 years.

-• Vitrectomy: this involves aspirating the inflamed vitreous body from the eye.
-The aim is to remove the antibodies and inflammation molecules it contains.
-Performed early enough to prevent the inflammation from becoming too deep-rooted, and to avoid after-effects on the eye, vitrectomy prevents 90% of recurrences and preserves vision.
+• Vitrectomy: this involves removing the inflamed vitreous body from the eye.
+The aim is to remove the antibodies and molecules causing the inflammation.
+When performed early enough, before the inflammation has become too established and the eye has suffered any damage, it can prevent 90% of recurrences and preserve vision.

-• Enucleation: as a last resort, enucleation saves a horse that has lost its vision from suffering each time it has an attack.
+• Enucleation: as a last resort, this prevents horses that have lost their sight from suffering during each seizure.

-Ocular surgery is constantly evolving and progressing, giving hope to horses suffering from sequelae such as cataracts.
+Eye surgery is constantly evolving and advancing, offering hope for horses suffering from conditions such as cataracts.

-In addition to treatment, the management of recurrent uveitis requires a healthy lifestyle and preventive measures to limit new attacks and keep the horse comfortable.
+In addition to treatment, managing recurrent uveitis requires lifestyle changes and preventive measures that are essential for limiting new flare-ups and keeping the horse comfortable.

-The main factors contributing to inflammation and therefore to attacks are the sun, more specifically UV rays and wind.
+The main factors that cause inflammation and therefore trigger flare-ups are the sun, specifically UV rays, and wind.

-Wearing a protective anti-UV mask significantly reduces the risk of recurrence.
-The horse can return to normal life and go out in the paddock.
+Wearing a UV protective mask therefore significantly reduces the risk of recurrence.
+The horse can return to normal life and go out into the paddock.

-It's also advisable to keep dust to a minimum, as it can also cause irritation.
-On windy days, it's best to keep your horse in the stall, if possible in a closed stable.
+It is also recommended to minimize dust in the environment, which can also cause irritation.
+On windy days, it is best to keep the horse in its stall, if possible in a closed stable.

 Pauline Cantet, equine veterinarian.